NomisCiri/eeg_manypipes_arc/README.md

 All other files are related to the analysis.

-- `REPORT.md`, containing four short paragraphs on the analysis of the four hypotheses
+- `REPORT.txt`, containing four short paragraphs on the analysis of the four hypotheses
 - `config.py`, definitions of stable **variables** that are reused throughout other scripts; for example file paths
 - `utils.py`, definitions of **functions** that are reused throughout other scripts